vernieri/Smart-Restaurant/README.md

-# FFAS
+# Smart Restaurant
-Fast Food Automated System
+Restaurant Automated System
+A System to automate the Restaurant processes